Left Continue shopping

 • no pain

-Anti-inflammatory treatments aren’t needed here.
+Soothing support aren’t needed here.
 However, cleaning agents must be selected carefully, and attempts to remove wax mechanically are discouraged.
 In such cases, emergency first aid supplies may include softening drops, but pain relief alone won’t resolve the issue if the plug is causing discomfort.

-Medications Used in Otolaryngology
+Products Used in Otolaryngology

 At-home kits often include emergency first aid supplies for use at the first signs of discomfort, but their application must be guided by caution.

-Ear Drops with Anti-inflammatory and Analgesic Action
+Ear Drops with Soothing and Supportive Action

 Examples: